William X. Kienzle

-Early career
+Early life and priesthood

 Kienzle was born in Detroit, Michigan.
-Ordained to the priesthood of the Catholic Church in 1954, William X. Kienzle spent twenty years as a parish priest.
-From 1962-74 he was editor-in-chief of the archdiocese's newspaper, Michigan Catholic, earning an award from Michigan's Knights of Columbus for general excellence in journalism and a Catholic Press Association acknowledgment for editorial writing.
-Kienzle left the priesthood in 1974.
+Ordained to the priesthood of the Catholic Church in 1954, Kienzle spent 20 years as a parish priest.
+From 1962 to 1974 he was editor-in-chief of the archdiocese's newspaper, Michigan Catholic, earning an award from Michigan's Knights of Columbus for general excellence in journalism and a Catholic Press Association acknowledgment for editorial writing.
+Kienzle left the priesthood in 1974 through a process called laicization and reportedly due to the church's refusal to remarry divorcees.

-Career after leaving the priesthood
+Later career

-When in 1974, Father William X. Kienzle left the priesthood, through a process called laicization and reportedly due to the church's refusal to remarry divorcees, he became the editor-in-chief at MPLS Magazine in Minneapolis.
-Later, moving to Texas, Kienzle was Director of the Center for Contemplative Studies at the University of Dallas.
-During this period Kienzle authored 24 crime fiction/mystery novels featuring Father Robert Koesler, a Catholic priest.
+When Kienzle left the priesthood in 1974, he became the editor-in-chief at MPLS Magazine in Minneapolis.
+Later moving to Texas, Kienzle was director of the Center for Contemplative Studies at the University of Dallas.
+During this period, Kienzle authored 24 crime fiction/mystery novels featuring Father Robert Koesler, a Catholic priest.

-In 1978, Kienzle published the first, and best known of the Father Robert Koesler mystery novels The Rosary Murders which was made into a movie in 1987, starring Donald Sutherland as Father Koesler.
+In 1978, Kienzle published the first and best known of the Father Robert Koesler mystery novels, The Rosary Murders, which was made into a movie in 1987 starring Donald Sutherland as Koesler.
 The screenplay was co-written by Kienzle with Elmore Leonard and Fred Walton, who also directed the film.
-The Rosary Murders, like most of Kienzle's mysteries, is set in Detroit, Michigan.

-The Cognac Festival du Film Policier in 1988 presented the Audience Award to Director Fred Walton, and a Special Mention Award to Elmore Leonard and Fred Walton for the screenplay and the Dialogs in the 1987 film.
-In 1980 William X. Kienzle was a National Award Fiction Finalist for The Rosary Murders.
+The Rosary Murders, like most of Kienzle's mysteries, is set in Detroit.
+The Cognac Festival du Film Policier in 1988 presented the Audience Award to Walton and a Special Mention Award to Leonard and Walton for the screenplay and dialogues in the 1987 film.
+In 1980, Kienzle was a National Award Fiction finalist for The Rosary Murders.